Skip to main content

 Set default environment

 Set the default target environment to test by updating the gwen.target.env setting in the gwen.conf file in the project root.
-This will ensure that all settings in the env/test.conf file are loaded when Gwen is launched and that all ${prop.name} placeholder references throughout all meta and feature files are resolved.
+This will ensure that all settings in the conf/env/test.conf file are loaded when Gwen is launched and that all ${prop.name} placeholder references throughout all meta and feature files are resolved.

 File: gwen.conf